Saagar K Chandra: Personal life

 Chandra hails from Nalgonda district in present-day Telangana.
-He was born to Rama Chandra Reddy and Sunitha.
-Saagar's birthname was Kala Sagar but he changed his name to Saagar K Chandra to suffix his father's name.
-He has a sister, Gauthami.
+He was born to Rama Chandra and Sunitha Reddy.
+His birthname was Kala Sagar, but he changed it to Saagar K. Chandra to suffix his father's name.
+He also has a sister, Gauthami Reddy.
 He did his schooling in Nalgonda and graduated from Vasavi College of Engineering in Hyderabad, and later moved to the United States to pursue his Masters.
 In 2017, he married Geetha Reddy.

 Film career

 He left his job in the US and moved back to Hyderabad in 2009 to pursue his career in films.
 He faced resistance from his family when he conveyed his interest in films, as he does not have a film background.
-He worked as assistant director with director Ravi Babu for his film Amaravathi (2009).
-He also worked with Madhura Sreedhar in direction department.
-His first film as a director is Ayyare which got critical acclaim.
-Later he directed Appatlo Okadundevadu.
-This film also got critical acclaim and a commercial success as well.
+He worked as an assistant director to Ravi Babu in Amaravathi (2009).
+He also worked with Madhura Sreedhar in the direction department.
+His first film as a director was Ayyare (2012), which got critical acclaim.
+Later, he directed Appatlo Okadundevadu (2016), which also critical acclaim and a commercial success as well.

-In 2022, he directed the Telugu remake of Ayyappanum Koshiyum titled Bheemla Nayak, starring Pawan Kalyan, Rana Daggubati and Nithya Menen under Sithara Entertainments banner.
+In 2022, he directed the Telugu remake of Ayyappanum Koshiyum, titled Bheemla Nayak, starring Pawan Kalyan, Rana Daggubati and Nithya Menen, under Sithara Entertainments.
+Unlike the original, it received mixed reviews upon release, but it was a decent grosser at the box office, becoming Kalyan's highest-grosser of his career.